palaeoware/trevosim/docs/settings2.rst

 Expanding playing field
     When this option is enabled, each species only has a single entry in the playing field.
 This is overwritten by an individual's progeny every time that species is selected for duplication, and at speciation a new species is added to the end of the playing field (which thus expands to accommodate new species - hence the name).
 This removes intraspecific competition.
 Random overwrite
-    When this is checked, when a new organism is returned to the playing field (see Keating et al. 2020 for algorithm details), it will overwrite an individual at random.
+    When this is checked, when a new organism is returned to the playing field (see :ref:`algorithmconcepts`), it will overwrite an individual at random.
 When it is not checked it overwrites the organism with the lowest fitness (or one of these at random if multiple individuals share the lowest fitness).
 Selection coin toss
     This dictates the probability of choosing any given individual when moving down the playing field in the coin toss (i.e. the geometric distribution) to select an individual to duplicate.
 The probability of selecting an individual is the reciprocal of this (i.e. 1 /  this number).
 If, e.g., this is 2.0 there is a 50% chance of selecting the first organism in the playing field, then 50% selecting the next, and so on.
 Number of playing fields